SHERLYPERSISVINSTA924/MongoDB_MERNstack/README.md

 BOOK A DOCTOR USING MERN

 Overview
+This project is a Doctor Appointment System built with React, Express.js, and MongoDB.
+It includes features for managing doctors, appointments, calendars, and user authentication.

+Overview

 The Doctor Appointment System is a web application that allows patients to search for doctors, view their availability, and book appointments online.
 Built using the MERN Stack (MongoDB, Express.js, React, Node.js), the system provides a user-friendly interface and efficient backend to manage appointments in real-time.